-7.4.3.5 Fighting the Restart Avalanche
+7.4.3.5 Fighting the restart avalanche

-Let's suppose that a large number of gateways are powered on simultaneously.
-If they were to all initiate a RestartInProgress transaction, the Call Agent would very likely be swamped, leading to message losses and network congestion during the critical period of service restoration.
+Suppose that a large number of gateways are powered on simultaneously.
+If they were to all initiate a RestartInProgress transaction, the Media Gateway Controller would very likely be swamped, leading to message losses and network congestion during the critical period of service restoration.
 In order to prevent such avalanches, the following behavior MUST be followed:

-- 1. When a gateway is powered on, or when a gateway's endpoints are put into service, the gateway initiates a restart timer to a random value, uniformly distributed between 0 and a provisionable maximum waiting delay (MWD), e.g., 360 seconds (see below).
+- 1. When a gateway is powered on, or when all or a subset of the gateway's endpoints are returned to service, the gateway initiates a restart timer to a random value, uniformly distributed between 0 and a provisionable maximum waiting delay (MWD), e.g., 360 seconds (see below).
 Care MUST be taken to avoid synchronicity of the random number generation between multiple gateways that would use the same algorithm. - 2.
-The gateway then waits for either the end of this timer, the reception of a command from the call agent, or the detection of a local user activity, such as for example an off-hook transition on a residential gateway.
-A pre-existing off-hook condition results in the generation of an off-hook event. - 3.
-When the restart timer elapses, when a command is received, or when an activity or pre-existing offhook condition is detected, the gateway initiates the restart procedure.
+The gateway then waits for either the end of this timer, the reception of a command from the Media Gateway Controller, or the detection of a local circuit activity, such as for example an seizure transition on a trunking gateway.
+A pre-existing seizure condition results in the generation of a seizure event. - 3.
+When the restart timer elapses, when a command is received, or when an activity or pre-existing seizure condition is detected, the gateway initiates the restart procedure.

-The restart procedure simply states that the endpoint MUST send a RestartInProgress command to the Call Agent informing it about the restart and furthermore guarantee that the first message (command or response) that the Call Agent sees from this endpoint MUST be this RestartInProgress command.
+The restart procedure simply states that the endpoint MUST send a RestartInProgress command to the Media Gateway Controller informing it about the restart and furthermore guarantee that the first message (command or response) that the Media Gateway Controller sees from this endpoint MUST be this RestartInProgress command.
+During each initiation of "disconnected" procedure, the command MUST observe the normal retransmission and transaction identifiers requirements (see Section 7.4.2).

 The endpoint MUST take full advantage of piggy-backing in achieving this.
-For example, if an off-hook activity occurs prior to the restart timer expiring, a packet containing the RestartInProgress command, and with a piggy-backed Notify command for the off-hook event will be generated.
+For example, if a circuit seizure activity occurs prior to the restart timer expiring, a packet containing the RestartInProgress command, and with a piggy-backed Notify command for the seizure event will be generated.
 In the case where the restart timer expires without any other activity, the gateway simply sends a RestartInProgress message.